Hm255/Backend-Host/README.md

 ## Summary:

-This is a rest API made using expressjs for people reviewing board games, it allows users to read reviews which can be filtered by genre, date made or both.
+This is a rest API made using ExpressJS for people reviewing board games, it allows users to read reviews which can be filtered by genre, date made or both.
 It can also get each genre included.
 The sql used comes from Postgresql

 It can view all the users